wrathematics/proginfo/README.md

 * **Bug reports**: https://github.com/wrathematics/proginfo/issues

-proginfo is a small utility for getting some basic information about a program, sort of like the unix command `time`.
+proginfo is a small utility for getting some basic information about a program, sort of like a fancier version of the unix command `time`.
 This is not a replacement for a real profiler.

-Under development.
-More later.
+The program reports wallclock time and system level RAM usage for both CPU and any (NVIDIA) GPUs.
+Sampled values are reported as follows

+    MIN/MEAN/MAX (SD) / TOTAL

+Additional compute/resource utilization metrics will be added soon.

 ## Compiling